-

-This light-footed villa by CAS exemplifies honest, simple architecture that harmonizes with its surroundings, respecting the location’s north-facing orientation and open landscape.
-With a U-shaped floor plan, glazed rear façade, and carefully chosen materials, the design seamlessly integrates light, space, and views, creating a serene and functional home that celebrates its natural environment.
+This villa by CAS showcases simple architecture that aligns with its north-facing orientation and open landscape.
+The U-shaped plan, glazed rear façade, and selected materials integrate light, space, and views, creating a serene, functional home that embraces its natural surroundings.

-Villa Fröschle by Anna Philipp transforms a challenging site into a serene family retreat, featuring elevated living spaces with treetop views, a secluded atrium garden, and a Sky Lounge offering 360° panoramas.
-Music and bespoke design unify the home, blending functionality with artistic expression to create a harmonious living environment.
+Villa Fröschle by Anna Philipp transforms a difficult site into a serene family retreat, featuring elevated spaces with treetop views, a private atrium garden, and a 360° Sky Lounge.
+Music and custom design unify the home, merging functionality with artistic expression for a harmonious living experience.

-Winner of the Robin Boyd Award 2021, this house merges ancient and modern influences, featuring a unique parabolic vaulted ceiling with a retractable skylight.
-Meticulously designed for accessibility, every detail, from layout to skylight placement, was tailored to enhance the client's experience, making it a truly exceptional architectural achievement.
+Winner of the 2021 Robin Boyd Award, The Night Sky house blends ancient and modern styles with a parabolic vaulted ceiling and retractable skylight.
+Designed for accessibility, every detail enhances the client's experience, showcasing exceptional architecture.

 Discover the intriguing metamorphosis of an old farmhouse into a contemporary masterpiece, revealing contrasting elements of rugged earthiness and pristine elegance.
 Delve into the story behind its evolution and the striking interplay between its rustic origins and modern design.
 Click to uncover the enchanting journey from humble beginnings to architectural excellence.